18 Indoor Activities You Can Enjoy With Your Toddler at Home (And Have Fun!)

 11. Rescue animals

 Toddlers love animals.
-Especially their toy cars and animals.
+Especially their toy animals.
 Tape or stick some animal (or car) toys to the wall or a cardboard box, and have your toddler slowly peel off the tape, trying to rescue their favorite toy.
-This activity will help your toddler develop fine motor skills and build finger muscles
+This activity will help your toddler develop fine motor skills and build finger muscles.

 12. Clean or cook together